jawira/sanitizer/docs/Trim.md

 ## Examples

-Remove spaces from the beggining and end of string:
+Remove spaces from the beginning and end of string:

 ```php
 use Jawira\Sanitizer\Filters as Sanitizer;